-Nurse anesthetists have been providing anesthesia care to patients in the United States for 150 years.
-As one of the oldest existing educational programs for nurse anesthetists, the University of Cincinnati Nurse Anesthesia program has a long history of academic and clinical excellence.
-The program transitioned from a master's program to a doctoral program in 2016.
+Nurse anesthetists have provided anesthesia care to patients in the U.S. for more than 150 years.
+The University of Cincinnati’s Nurse Anesthesia program is one of the oldest existing programs of its kind and, with it, comes a long history of academic and clinical excellence.

-Certified Registered Nurse Anesthetists (CRNAs) are advanced practice nurses and anesthesia professionals who safely administer approximately 32 million anesthetics each year in the United States.
-As a CRNA, you will provide anesthesia care to patients before, during, and after surgery or childbirth.
-You will practice with a high degree of autonomy as you work collaboratively with other healthcare providers such as surgeons, anesthesiologists, dentists, and podiatrists.
+Certified Registered Nurse Anesthetists (CRNAs) administer anesthesia to millions of Americans each year and provide care to patients before, during and after surgery or childbirth.
+CRNAs practice with the highest degree of autonomy with other health care providers, including surgeons, anesthesiologists, dentists and podiatrists.

 The Nurse Anesthesia BSN to DNP program requires 36 months (nine semesters) of full-time study.
 Clinical experience begins in the third semester to allow students to integrate and apply concepts learned in the classroom.